Supervised Visitation, Safe Havens for Children (16.527)

 Renewals

-Semi-annual progress and quarterly financial reports are required, as stipulated in the program regulations and the effective edition of the OJP Financial Guide.
-Upon completion of the grant period, grantees shall file a performance report explaining the activities carried out and including an assessment of the effectiveness of those activities in achieving the purposes of the program.
+Quarterly financial reports are required as stipulated in the program regulations and the effective edition of the OVW Financial Guide.
+No cash reports are required.
+Semi-annual progress reports shall explain the activities carried out and include an assessment of the effectiveness of those activities in achieving the purposes of the program, including number of persons served and numbers of persons seeking services who could not be served.
+No expenditure reports are required.
+No performance monitoring is required.

 Records